tdex-network/tdex-docs/tdex-daemon.md

 ## Overview

 The daemon exposes two HTTP/2 gRPC interfaces, one meant to be public to be consumed by traders that fully implements [BOTD #4](https://github.com/tdex-network/tdex-specs/blob/master/04-trade-protocol.md) called **trader interface** (by default on the port **9945**) and another private to be consumed by the liquidity provider for internal management called **operator interface** by default on the port **9000**).

 The daemon has an embedded Liquid wallet and sources blockchain information via a block explorer, at the time of writing, it supports only the [Blockstream fork of Electrs](https://github.com/blockstream/electrs).
 By default the daemon connects to [Blockstream.info](https://blockstream.info/liquid/api/)

+**Operator API**

+The API for the operator interface are documented [here](https://github.com/TDex-network/tdex-protobuf/blob/beta/docs/docs.md#operator)

 ## Data directory

 The first time you run the daemon, it creates a **data directory** in `~/.tdex-daemon` and it is used to persist the wallet and the state in an embedded database.
-It's possible to use a different path for the data directory exporting the environment variable `TDEX_DAEMON_PATH`.
+It's possible to use a different path for the data directory exporting the environment variable `TDEX_DATA_DIR_PATH`.
 If you use docker you must mount the volume pointing to the different chosen path.

-**Be sure to backup this data directory to keep your markets running in case of hardware failures and to being able to have access of your funds.**
+**Be sure to replicate this data directory to keep your markets running in case of hardware failures.
+You can restore the access of your funds and the markets with your mnemonic seed**

 ## Run